 You do have the following options:

-- Redeem rewards for a deposit to your Bank of America checking or savings account, or an eligible Merrill Lynch or Merrill Edge account.
+- Get a deposit to your Bank of America checking or savings account, or an eligible Merrill Lynch or Merrill Edge account in any amount

-- Contribute your rewards to a qualifying 529 college savings account with Merrill Lynch or Merrill Edge in increments starting at $25.
+- Contribute a minimum of $25 in rewards to a qualifying 529 college savings account with Merrill Lynch or Merrill Edge

-You can set up automatic redemptions starting at $25 into an eligible Merrill Lynch, Merrill Edge, or Bank of America account.
+You can set up automatic redemptions of at least $25 into an eligible Merrill Lynch, Merrill Edge, or Bank of America account.